 The Invisalign ClinCheck is a 3D simulation video of your projected tooth movement and clinical result, giving you an approximate look of what your teeth will look like after the treatment is over.
-It also gives you appreciation for how clinically precise this treatment is, and it’s incredibly motivating!
+It also gives you an appreciation for how clinically precise this treatment is and it’s incredibly motivating!

-Also ask your dentist if the first set of liners will complete your case and how likely will it be that you will need a refinement, which will involve taking more impressions and ordering a new set of liners.
-This is called a refinement and should be included in a full Invisalign treatment until the case is fully completed.
+Also, ask your dentist if the first set of liners will complete your case and how likely will it be that you will need a refinement, which will involve taking more impressions and ordering a new set of liners.
+This should be included in a full Invisalign treatment until the case is fully completed.

 By asking to see ClinCheck, you will get an easy glimpse of how long your treatment plan will be based on how many aligners you will need.